EA31337/EA31337-indicators-common/Oscillator/README.md

 price correction.
 Conversely, values near 0 indicate oversold conditions, suggesting a potential buying opportunity.

+## DPO (Detrended Price Oscillator)

+The Detrended Price Oscillator (DPO) is a technical analysis indicator that helps traders identify cycles and overbought/oversold conditions in the market by removing the underlying trend from the price data.
+It aims to highlight short-term price cycles and potential reversal points.

+The DPO calculates the difference between a specific price point and a displaced moving average, typically a simple moving average (SMA) of the price over a certain period.
+The displacement is usually set to half of the chosen period, effectively centering the moving average on the price chart.

+The resulting values are plotted on a separate oscillator chart, with zero as the centerline.
+Positive values indicate that the current price is above the displaced moving average, while negative values indicate that the current price is below the displaced moving average.

+Traders analyze the Detrended Price Oscillator to identify short-term cycles and potential trend reversals.
+When the DPO crosses above the zero line, it may suggest a bullish signal, indicating a potential buying opportunity.
+Conversely, when the DPO crosses below the zero line, it may suggest a bearish signal, indicating a potential selling opportunity.

+It's important to note that the DPO focuses on eliminating the longer-term trend component from the price data, allowing traders to analyze shorter-term price patterns and cycles.
+It is recommended to use the DPO in conjunction with other technical indicators, chart patterns, and risk management strategies to make well-informed trading decisions.

 ## MACD (Moving Average Convergence Divergence)

 MACD measures the relationship between two moving averages